 United States v.
 Benevento, 633 F. Supp.
 2d 1170, 1197 (D. Nev.
 2009) (holding that offender had constructive notice of his obligation to register as a sex offender and could be held criminally liable for failure to register); Petway v.
 State, 661 S.E.2d 667, 667-68 (Ga.
 Ct.
 App.
 2008) (holding that pre-release notice of sex offender registration requirements is not a prerequisite to a sex offender's statutory obligation to register and affirming conviction of failure to register as a sex offender where offender was informed of his duty to register soon after his release); State v.
 Bryant, 614 S.E.2d 479, 488 (N.C.
 2005), superseded by statute, N.C.
 STAT. § 14-208.11, as recognized in State v.
 Moore, 770 S.E.2d 131 (N.C.
 Ct.
 App.
-2015) (holding that offender was provided with actual notice by South Carolina of his duty to register as a convicted sex offender which was "sufficient to put defendant on notice to inquire into the applicable law of the state to which he relocated, in this instance North Carolina" and therefore offender's conviction for failure to register as a sex offender must have actual notice of sex offender reporting requirements before he can be convicted of failure to register and that an unreturned letter, without more, was insufficient); Barrientos v.
-State, No. 05-12-00648-CR, 2013 WL 3227658, at 5-6 (Tex.
-Ct.
+2015) (holding that offender was provided with actual notice by South Carolina of his duty to register as a convicted sex offender which was "sufficient to put defendant on notice to inquire into the applicable law of the state to which he relocated, in this instance North Carolina" and therefore offender's conviction for failure to register as a sex offender in North Carolina was constitutional); State v.
+Binnarr, 733 S.E.2d 890, 894 (S.C.
+2012) (holding that offender must have actual notice of sex offender reporting requirements before he can be convicted of failure to register and that an unreturned letter, without more, was insufficient); Barrientos v.
+State, No. 05-12-00648-CR, 2013 WL 3227658, at \5-6 (Tex.
 App.
-June 24, 2013) (affirming conviction for failure to register as a sex offender's judgments noted the requirement that he register, the registration requirements were read to the offender, and the offender was given copies of the registration form).
+June 24, 2013) (affirming conviction for failure to register as a sex offender's judgments noted the requirement that he register, the registration requirements were read to the offender's given copies of the registration form).

 Garrison v.
-State, 950 So.2d 990, 994 (Miss.
+State, 950 So.
+2d 990, 994 (Miss.
 2006) (holding that the state must prove an offender had actual knowledge of the duty to register or provide "proof of the probability of such knowledge" in order to sustain a conviction for failure to register).